Our Team

 Natalie Williams

-Natalie Williams is Acting Executive Director of OASIS.
+Natalie Williams is Co-Executive Director of OASIS.
 Natalie is a public health professional with over seventeen years of senior management experience in international health policy and program development in Africa, Asia and Latin America.
 Before joining OASIS, she worked for a variety of international agencies and was responsible for managing complex maternal health and Indigenous mental health programs, including access to high-impact maternal health interventions, strengthening health systems for family planning and reproductive health services and behavioral change for Indigenous suicide prevention.
 Natalie is a return Peace Corps Volunteer and Masters International Scholar dedicated to connecting underserved populations to resources that can improve their quality of life.
 She received her MPH from George Washington University with a concentration in Global Health Promotion.

 In-country availability of medical abortion medicines: a description of the framework and methodology of the WHO landscape assessments